7.2.29 touch

 Examples

-Assuming that @DATA/myfile does not already exist, the following example creates a 1 gigabyte file at @DATA/myfile.
+Assuming that @my-data/my-file does not already exist, the following example creates a 1 GB file at @my-data/my-file.

-If the file (@DATA/myfile) already existed, the command would set the size of the preexisting file to 1 gigabyte.
+If @my-data/my-file already exists, the command changes the size of the existing file to 1 GB.